giuseppegambino/Italian-Sentiment-Analysis-with-Spark/README.md

 This is the project for my thesis in Computer Science done at University of Palermo under the supervision of the professor Roberto Pirrone.

-The main object was to build a data analysis pipeline with technologies related to Big Data:
+The goal was to build a data analysis pipeline with technologies related to Big Data:
   - Data collection
   - Data pre-processing
   - Data labeling